jwetzell/showbridge-docs/src/content/docs/modules/network/tcp-server.md

 sidebar:
     order: 2
 ---
-The TCP server module emits a message for every message it receives from clients that connect to it.
+The `net.tcp.server` module emits a message messages based on the data it receives from clients that connect to it.
 Messages are determined by "framing" techniques as TCP is a stream based protocol.

 - **type**: `net.tcp.server`
 - **params**: